How to thrive as a freelancer

 Some use what I call the MFA approach: They keep massive bulletin boards.
 They make collages that help them imagine all the ways they will find creative satisfaction.
 They prepare for financial ups and downs.

-Here’s a External link opens in new tab or windowchecklist for freelancers’ business must-dos.
+Here’s a checklist for freelancers’ business must-dos.

 Get going, but don’t go it alone